ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 ```

-See the example of a an [audio recording with a `copyrightHolder` property](https://data.research.uts.edu.au/examples/v1.0/Data_Package-IDRC_Opportunities_and_Challenges_Open_Research_Strategies/CATALOG_files/pairtree_root/Po/li/cy/%5E2/0a/nd/%5E2/0I/mp/le/me/nt/at/io/n%5E/20/Re/vi/ew/%5E2/0I/nt/er/vi/ew/s=/In/te/rv/ie/w_/Au/di/o=/In/te/rv/ie/w-/25/_0/9_/20/15/-1/3_/43/-J/ua/n_/Bi/ca/rr/eg/ui/,f/la/c/index.html) (which is different from the `creator` property) and which is linked to a `license`.
+See the example of a an [audio recording with a `copyrightHolder` property](https://data.research.uts.edu.au/examples/v1.0/Data_Package-IDRC_Opportunities_and_Challenges_Open_Research_Strategies/CATALOG_files/pairtree_root/Po/li/cy/%5E2/0a/nd/%5E2/0I/mp/le/me/nt/at/io/n%5E/20/Re/vi/ew/%5E2/0I/nt/er/vi/ew/s=/In/te/rv/ie/w_/Au/di/o=/In/te/rv/ie/w-/25/_0/9_/20/15/-1/3_/43/-J/ua/n_/Bi/ca/rr/eg/ui/,f/la/c/index.html) (which is different from the `author` property) and which is linked to a `license`.

 ### Equipment